cs3org/OCM-API/IETF-RFC.md

 Since the Invite Flow does not require either Party to type or remember the `userID`, this string does not need to be human-memorable.
 Even if the Invite Receiver has a memorable username at the Invite Receiver OCM Server, this `userID` that forms part of their OCM Address does not need to match it.

 Also, a different `userID` could be given out to each contact, to avoid correlation of identities.

+If the Invite Sender OCM Server implements a WAYF Page, such a page MAY include a fixed list of servers, in addition to, or instead of, a free-text input where any OCM Server can be entered.
+This is especially useful if the Invite Sender is part of a federation of associated OCM Servers.
+In order to populate the list of associated OCM Servers, the Invite Sender's server MAY make use of a Directory Service, which is expected to follow the specification detailed in Appendix C.

+Implementors that provide a WAYF Page SHOULD make the URL for the API endpoint of such a Directory Service configurable, allowing the OCM Server to be part of a network of associated OCM Servers.
+The configuration mechanism MAY allow an OCM Server to be part of multiple networks, thus displaying a union of multiple lists in its WAYF Page.

 ### Invite Acceptance Response Details
 The Invite Acceptance Response SHOULD be a HTTP response: